praxis/praxis/reference/api-definition.md

 It is possible to provide global API information in the `ApiDefinition.define` block with the `info` method.
 You may define this metadata for all versions of your API, or only for a specific version.
 All definitions at the global level (i.e. those that do not specify a version) will be inherited by all versions.
 Any directive defined within a version will overwrite anything inherited (except `base_path` and `base_params` which a version cannot override if they have been set at the default level).

-There are two attributes that are _only_ allowed at global level:
+There are several attributes that are _only_ allowed at global level:

 * `endpoint` can define your fully qualified API's endpoint.
 It's used purely for documentation purposes and will not be used in any routing or route-generation.
 * `version_with` will define what versioning "scheme" your application will use.
 By default it's set to `[:header, :params]`, meaning Praxis will look for either an  `X-Api-Version` request header *or* an `api_version` query parameter to determine the version of your API to use for processing the request.
 It is also possible to use a path-based versioning scheme by using `version_with :path`.
 See section below for details.
+* `documentation_url` is a hint to users where they can find the final version of the API's documentation.

 The rest of the directives are supported in both the global or version level: